 The NDT-RAM unit tests the whole part for both external and internal flaws and provides an objective, quantitative analysis that eliminates subjective errors involving human interpretation and judgment.
 A dynamic pressure sensor captures sound and a high-speed analog to digital convertor translates the sound into measurable data.
 Since a defective part will have a shift in its structural resonance compared to a good part, this shift is identified when compared to a predefined range of acceptable parts’ data.
 In effect, the NDT-RAM listens to the structural response of a part and evaluates it against the statistical variation from a control set of good parts in order to screen defects.

 Although there was a short learning curve to adjusting criteria templates, they found it easy to use.
-Not only did it require less engineering support, but the data captured by the RAM NDT provided feedback that contributed to other quality improvements.
+Not only did it require less engineering support, but the data captured by the NDT-RAM provided feedback that contributed to other quality improvements.

 “The equipment is easy to read and operate.
 The clear red or green light read-out lets us know right away if the product is within the control limits,” says Mayton.